jbaublitz/language-practice/README.md

 While any language with gender or verb aspect can be used, declension/verb conjugation charts are currently only supported for Russian and French.

+## Installing

+Download the repo and run `pip install --user .` in the top level of the repo.

 # Running the program

-Run `./language_practice.py path/to/toml/file.toml` to start the program.
+Run `/language-practice path/to/toml/file.toml` to start the program.
 This may take some time if you are using conjugation or declension charts as it will pull them in parallel from the internet.
 An internet connection is only required for this part of the execution.